The Complete Guide To SEO For Photographers

 Here are the basics:

 - Choose ONE version of your domain, and stick with it from now on.
-It doesn't matter which one you pick, as long as you don't change your mind later.
+It doesn’t matter which one you pick, as long as you don’t change your mind later.
 There is absolutely no difference from an SEO perspective.
-I chose the www version for my domains, mostly because I think people tend to use it when linking and because Google, Facebook, Wikipedia, and other giants use the www.
+In the past I chose the www version for my domains, mostly because I think people tend to use it when linking and because Google, Facebook, Wikipedia, and other giants use the www.
+These days I typically opt for no-www, just because the DNS setup is easier.

 - Use this version consistently on your social media, local citations, and when asking others for links to your site.